 Forum on private sector support to refugees underway in Accra

-A forum to rope in the private sector to support refugees on the continent commenced in Accra yesterday.
+A forum to rope in the private sector to support refugees on the continent commenced in Accra on Friday November 3.

 The three-day event is expected to raise awareness among stakeholders about the challenges faced by forcibly displaced people on the continent and also discuss transformative approaches to address such displacements in Africa.